Skip to main content

 Consult Dr. Ash

 Most probiotic strains do not colonize the gut long term.
 They work like helpful tourists who pass through, leave a positive footprint, and then move on.
-They calm immune signaling, crowd out problem bacteria, and reinforce the gut lining.
 Once you stop the supplement, the population fades.
 That is why I rarely use probiotics as a forever supplement.
 I use them as a targeted tool for a specific situation, then exit.

 Probiotics are not for everyone.
 The strongest evidence shows up in a few specific scenarios.